 As you leave Helm Lake and make your way towards Panorama Ridge the ascent gets steeper and rockier, eventually turning into a bit of a scramble as you struggle to spot the tiny Inukshuks (rock stacks) that mark the trail.
 Once you reach the grassy plain that leads up to the ridge you can turn around and really appreciate how far you have come.

-It’s a short and steep climb to the top of Panorama Ridge but they views from here will blow you away.
-You get a full 360° view of Black Tusk, Helm Lake, Garibaldi Lake, Table Mountain and the surrounding snow capped mountains and glaciers.
+It’s a short and steep climb to the top of Panorama Ridge but the views from here will blow you away.
+You get a full 360° view of Black Tusk, Helm Lake, Garibaldi Lake, Table Mountain and the surrounding snow-capped mountains and glaciers.
 If you have the stamina to carry all your equipment up here you can find yourself a sheltered spot to camp for the night, it will be one of the best views you could ever hope to wake up to.

 The descent is a little slower from Panorama Ridge as the rocks are a lot more uneven than the descent from Black Tusk, but once you reach the meadows surrounding Helm Lake it’s all downhill, whether you’re going back to your campsite or even heading all the way home, dirty and aching but satisfied that you have conquered one of the greatest hikes in British Columbia.

-Click here for the full album.
-Photos from a day hike to Black Tusk and a three day, two night camping trip to visit all three.
+Click here for the full album, photos from a day hike to Black Tusk and a three day, two-night camping trip to visit all three.